Organizational Development, Post-Baccalaureate Certificate

 - Resume or curriculum vitae

 Requirements for International Students

-•Demonstrate English language proficiency.
+- Demonstration of English Language Proficiency.
 Some examples of demonstrated English language proficiency include minimum score requirements for the following standardized tests:

-- Academic records, in English translation, of students who have undertaken postsecondary studies outside the United States must include the courses taken and/or lectures attended, practical laboratory work, the maximum and minimum grades attainable, the grades earned or the results of all end-of-term examinations, and any honors or degrees received.
+- Academic records, in English translation, for postsecondary studies outside the United States.
+These must include the courses taken and/or lectures attended, practical laboratory work, the maximum and minimum grades attainable, the grades earned or the results of all end-of-term examinations, and any honors or degrees received.
 WES and ECE transcripts are accepted.

 Students must maintain a cumulative grade point average (GPA) of 3.00 in all graduate/professional courses.